-You can automate one-off emails or add people to nurture streams based on their website engagement.
+You can automate one-off emails or add people to nurture cadences based on their website engagement.
 For example, if someone visits three pages within a certain timeframe related to a topic you can send more information related to that topic.
 Case studies are another great example to push people further down the sales funnel.

 Sascha is a Lifecycle Marketing Consultant with over 8 years of digital marketing experiences in Silicon Valley, the UK, and Germany.